agoh0008/ETC5450_A4/README.md

 This report provides a comprehensive analysis of mortality trends in Australia from 1921 to 2020.
 Utilizing a dataset from the [Human Mortality Database](https://mortality.org/Country/Country?cntr=AUS), this analysis examines key metrics such as death rates, life expectancies, and population demographics across various age groups.

+This repository contains the work and materials for Assignment 4 of the ETC5450 unit (Advanced R Programming).

 ## Objectives

 The main objectives of this report are to: